-Power purchased from power marketers, public agencies, generators, CCAs, or utilities will be a significant source of supply during the first several years of SDCP's operation.
+Power purchased from power marketers, public agencies, generators, CCAs, or utilities will be a source of supply for SDCP's operation.
 Based on current contracting efforts, SDCP expects to obtain requisite electricity supply from several suppliers, including power marketers, project developers, and/or IOUs.
-Such suppliers will be responsible for delivering a portion of SDCP's intended resource mix, including SDCP's desired quantities of renewable and carbon-free energy, to provide a stable and cost-effective resource portfolio.12
+Such suppliers will be responsible for delivering a portion of SDCP's intended resource mix, including SDCP's desired quantities of renewable and carbon-free energy, to provide a stable and cost-effective resource portfolio.